bingeli1212/nitrile-preview/doc/DOC-diagram.md

 that 3.1415, which is then used inside the function body of 'f' as well as part of the the 'draw' command.

-    var pi = 3.1415
+    let pi = 3.1415
     fn f(x) = \pi/x
-    set refx 5
+    origin x:5
-    set refy 5
+    origin y:5
     cartesian-xaxis -10 10
     cartesian-yaxis -10 10
     cartesian-yplot {f:f} [1:10]
     arrow (0,0) (\pi,\pi)

-One advantage of using a 'var' command to create an environment variable is the ability to allow an math expression to be evaluated.
+One advantage of using a 'let' command to create an environment variable is the ability to allow an math expression to be evaluated.
 For example, it is possible to create a value that is exactly square root of 2 by doing the following.

-    var a = sqrt(2)
+    let a = sqrt(2)
     path a = (\a,\a)
     dot &a